bloominstituteoftechnology/node-db1-guided-solution/README.md

 module.exports = knex(config);
 ```

-5. Require `db-config` at the top of the file.
+4. Open `posts/post-model.js`.
+Require `db-config` at the top of the file.
 This will give us access to the query builder.

 ```js
 const db = require('../data/db-config.js');
 ```

-6. Write out the shells for all five helper methods and export them for use in the `post-router`.
+5. Explain that we will use knex to build database helper methods.
+Also explain that `model` often refers to such a file that interfaces with the db for a single resource.
+Write out the shells for all five helper methods and export them for use in the `post-router`.

 ```js
 const db = require('../data/db-setup.js');